MicrosoftDocs/learn/learn-pr/student-evangelism/develop-secure-iot-solutions-azure-sphere-iot-central/includes/16-exercise-partnering-with-rtos-environment.md

 - If the temperature is less than the desired temperature, the RGB LED will turn red to indicate the heater needs to be turned on.
 - If the temperature is the same as the desired temperature, the RGB LED will turn green to indicate no action required.

+   > [!NOTE]
    > The Avnet Azure Sphere Starter Kit has a built-in temperature sensor.
 For other boards, a random temperature of 25 +/- 5 degrees Celsius is generated.

 To set the desired temperature: